-Those who believe DOD should retain Section 1206 authority emphasize its perceived importance as a military tool, and differentiate the general purposes of Section 1206 and FMF.
-Over the past four years, defense and military officials, including geographic combatant commanders, have come to regard Section 1206 programs as vital to the U.S. defense efforts.
+Those who believe DOD should retain Section 1206 authority emphasize its perceived importance as a military tool, as explained above, and differentiate the general purposes of Section 1206 and FMF.
+Over the past four years, defense and military officials, including geographic combatant commanders, have come to regard Section 1206 funding as vital to the U.S. defense efforts.
+28 The January 2009 letter from the Under Secretary of Defense to Members of Congress (cited above) states that Section 1206 funds meet the military needs determined by